Designers: Know your rights! 4 Must-have Clauses in a Contract

 It is always worth negotiating this part, and a good compromise is suggesting some place neutral, that at least won’t give an unfair advantage to one party or the other.
 You can also consider options like online mediation and arbitration: always a great idea that will save everybody a bunch of money if things go south.

-Editor’s note: This article is contributed by Veronica Picciafuoco.
+Editor’s note: This post is written by Veronica Picciafuoco for Hongkiat.com.
 Veronica is the Director of Content for Docracy.com, the home for free, open source legal documents.
 She has a legal background and works closely with tech startups and freelance designers in Brooklyn, NY.
-You can find her on Twitter, Linkedin and Tumblr.
+You can find her on Tumblr, Twitter, and LinkedIn.

 Disclaimer: This article wants to be useful and informational, but should not be treated as legal advice.
 All legal documents cited are only to be used as a starting point.
 The author, Hongkiat.com, Docracy and the original authors of the documents cited disclaim any liability connected to the use of these material without a licensed attorney.